 The primary objectives for centralization design (that is the number, type and spacing of cementing centralizers) should satisfy both the need to get the casing to the bottom as well as zonal isolation.

 However, despite this being apparently simple and obvious, cementers do not seem to appreciate the fact that without the casing at target depth primary cementing objectives may not be met.
 The drilling crew, on the other hand, may not appreciate the need for adequate stand-off of the casing to achieve good cement sheaths.
 Hence the question again: How many centralizers do we really need?

 In principle, cementers and drilling crews are operating within their functional remits within the well delivery process.
 So who do we blame when things do not go as expected?

 The problem is “experience” or a lack of it.
 It is often said: people’s experience is a heavy load.

-Based on my research of what is available and applicable in challenging wellbore environments, no doubt I can only recommend the GeoGLIDER™XTREME from a company who specializes in tubular (casing) deployment, and I have opted to spread the word as much as I can, specially to my colleagues in Latin America, but here in this post I am extending the message to the rest of the world.
+Based on my research of what is available and applicable in challenging wellbore environments, no doubt I can only recommend the GeoGLIDER™XTREME from a company that specializes in tubular (casing) deployment, and I have opted to spread the word as much as I can, especially to my colleagues in Latin America, but here in this post, I am extending the message to the rest of the world.